joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## tl;dr

 By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking.
+I piloted it in one module during Spring 2024 and implemented it properly in two modules in Autumn 2024.

 ## The problem